labull/cluster_based_active_learning/README.md

 Issue reports and pull requests will not be attended.

-See [this repository](https://github.com/labull/EngineeringPatternRecognition) for maintained versions (and Python).
+See the matlab folder in [this repository](https://github.com/labull/EngineeringPatternRecognition) for maintained versions (and Python).